South Tyneside Equalities Information Report 2024Targeting Support to Make Things Fairer

 At the same time, we have made sure that equality is everyone’s business.
 Individual services work hard to promote equality and diversity in decision-making, service design and provision, as well as in procurement and contracting, and within the workforce.

-Over the last year, across services, we have pressed forward with a range of initiatives aimed at providing opportunities for and removing barriers from service users and members of the local South Tyneside community with diverse characteristics and needs, including:
+Over the last year, across services, we have pressed forward with a range of initiatives aimed at providing opportunities for and removing barriers for service users and members of the local South Tyneside community with diverse characteristics and needs, including:

 - Designing, co-produced with local special schools, disability advocacy and community groups, and installing inclusive play equipment at 11 parks and playgrounds around the borough to help accommodate wheelchair users and other children who have difficulty using existing play facilities.